revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

 - Helps to increase the security of an application or program as only essential details are provided to the user.
 - Avoids code duplication and increases reusability.
-- It improves the maintainability of the application.
-It improves the modularity of the application.
+- It improves the maintainability of the application.It improves the modularity of the application.
 </blockquote>
 </details>

 ---

-25. What is the difference between class and object?
+25.What is the difference between class and object?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)